IgorMCesar/react-express-mongo-boilerplate/README.md

 #### :construction: Work in progress!!! :construction:
-MER(A)N is a MERN stack with Apollo GrapgQL.
+MER(A)N is a MERN stack with Apollo GraphQL.

 ## Features